 In solids, where atoms are constrained by bonds and cannot move independently, kinetic energy takes the form of collective motions called phonons.
 Thermal energy can also flow through solids in the motion of unbound, mobile electrons.
 In addition, objects or parts of complex objects can have kinetic energy in the form of vibration and rotation, and these, too, add to the total energy content.

 Thermodynamic temperature is proportional to the average of all the energies in all the ways in which it is possible for an object to move.
 These are known as “degrees of freedom.”
 So, for a single helium atom, there are only three degrees of freedom: motion in the up-down, left-right, back-forth directions.
 A two-atom molecule of nitrogen, however, there are two additional degrees of freedom: one of rotation and one of vibration.
 In general, the more components there are in a complex object such as a large molecule, the greater the number of possible motions and degrees of freedom.

 It is extremely difficult to measure this internal energy directly.
-Customarily, scientists measure its effect when it moves as heat (thermal energy in transit) to or from a system of objects and a thermometer until heat no longer flows between them—in other words, when they are in thermal equilibrium.
-That is temperature.
+Instead, scientists measure its effect when it moves as heat (thermal energy in transit) to or from a system of objects.
+When heat no longer flows between these objects—in other words, when they are in thermal equilibrium—that is their thermodynamic temperature.